Make an actual change in your school!

-We are a community of high school students who support each other and work together towards creating a safe and collaborative learning environment within schools.
+We are a community of student "Guides" who support each other and work together towards creating the safe and collaborative learning environment.
 Are you in?

 What’s your role as a Guide?

-As a Guide, you start and run the Curiosity Club at your school.
+As a Guide, you start and run the Curiosity Club.
 And of course, you’ll have the support of the community along the way.

 Initiate